ykk136/klogg/BUILD.md

 To build Hyperscan regular expressions backend (default):
  * CPU with support for [SSSE3](https://en.wikipedia.org/wiki/SSSE3) instructions (for Hyperscan backend)
  * Boost (1.58 or later, header-only part)
  * Ragel (6.8 or later; precompiled binary is provided for Windows; has to be installed from package managers on Linux or Homebrew on Mac)

 To build installer for Windows:
  * nsis to build installer for Windows
  * Precompiled OpenSSl library to enable https support on Windows

 Building tests:
  * QtTest

-All other dependencies are provided in 3rdparty directory.
+All other dependencies are provided by [CPM](https://github.com/cpm-cmake/CPM.cmake) during cmake configuration stage (see 3rdparty directory).

-Klogg will use pkgconfig to find Hyperscan, TBB, uchardet and xxhash installed on build host.
+CPM will try to find Hyperscan, TBB, uchardet and xxhash installed on build host.
-If a library can't be found, the one bundled in 3rdparty directory will be used.
+If a library can't be found, the one provided by CPM will be used.

 ## Building